straw-hat-labs/straw_hat_mailer/README.md

 end
 ```

-the add `StrawHat.Mailer.Repo` to the list of ecto repos on your application
+Then add `StrawHat.Mailer.Repo` to the list of ecto repos on your application
 in your config.

 ```elixir